JetBrains/guide/site/ai/article/junie/index.md

 As we mentioned, you can define your coding conventions and best practices in a `.junie/guidelines.md` file located at the root of your project.
 Junie will automatically follow these guidelines when generating code.

 ## Python

+### Example One - Quick Start Guide for Django Projects

+In this example, we will create the basic structure for a Django app that allows us to register membership with Junie.
+We will also ask Junie to help customise the website's look and add some tests.
+Throughout the process, you will monitor how Junie works and help Junie fix any issues that arise.

+**Step 1.
+Create an app with membership**

+First, create a new Django project in PyCharm.
+Prepare the database by running the following command in the terminal:

+`python manage.py migrate`

+After that, let’s create a superuser so we can later access the built-in Django admin:

+`python manage.py createsuperuser`

+Try this prompt: `Add a membership sign up app in the Django website`

+Unless you selected Brave mode, each time Junie needs to run a Django management command, it will ask for permission and display a blue “Run command” icon.
+Click it to continue each time.

+When Junie has finished, try to run the server with ⌃⇧R (macOS) / Ctrl+Shift+F10 (Windows/Linux) and open the web app in a browser window.
+You can then try to register a new account and login with the URL endpoint provided.

+Test around and see if there are any problems.
+What issues did you notice?
+Let’s use some following-up prompts to improve our application.

+Prompt suggestions:

+`Use POST for logout view endpoint`
+`Create a root welcoming page`
+`Activate basic membership for all members by default`

+**Step 2.
+Add payment gateway**

+In the next step, we will try to add a payment gateway and use the Stripe API in our application.
+First, log in to admin as superuser and add some new subscriptions.

+Try this prompt: _Add Stripe as payment gateway for subscriptions_

+**Tip**: New packages are required; you can install them by clicking the tips provided by PyCharm.
+You will need to rerun the local server after the new packages have been installed.

+When Junie has finished, instructions on how to set up the Stripe payment gateway are written in the `README.md` file.
+If you have a Stripe account, you can follow the instructions in README.md and set up a payment gateway with test mode to see if it works.

+**Tip**: Check if the migrations have been applied; if not, it can be done manually in the terminal using the command `python manage.py makemigrations` and then `python manage.py migrate`.

+**Step 3.
+Customize looks and themes**

+In the next step we can try to change the colour theme with Junie’s help.
+Let’s ask Junie to match our app’s theme with that of the Django website.

+Try this prompt: `change the color theme to match <https://www.djangoproject.com/>`

+You can also try a follow-up prompt: `Add a button to switch between dark and light theme.`

+You can even ask Junie to check if the web UI follows the accessibility standard.

+Try this prompt: `Make sure the UI follows the accessibility standard`

+Be creative!
+Feel free to play around and try asking Junie to change the look of the website with other color themes or layouts.

+**Step 4.
+Adding tests**

+Last, we will add tests and make sure the project gets good coverage.

+Try this prompt: `Add appropriate tests for this project`

+Try this follow up prompt: `make sure test code coverage is > 80% and create a coverage report`

+Check the coverage report in the terminal:

+`coverage report`

+### Example Two - Fast API for Machine Learning

+In this example, we will use Junie to create a machine learning Fast API project where an ML model is trained to predict a review rating depending on the review text.
+Junie can also add tests and reports for the model evaluation and code coverage.
+Lastly, we will also use Junie to dockerize the application to get it ready for deployment.

+**Step 1.
+Getting data ready**

+First, we will create a basic Fast API app with some data stored in a database.
+Let’s start by creating a new Fast API project.

+Download an [example data set](https://www.kaggle.com/datasets/nicapotato/womens-ecommerce-clothing-reviews) from Kaggle and put the CSV in the project folder.

+Try this prompt with Junie: `Create a database and populate it with the data in Womens Clothing E-Commerce Reviews.csv.`

+Notice that not just data has been added to the database.
+Relevant endpoints have also been created in `main.py`.

+Try this follow-up prompt: `Create an API endpoint to receive input data to database`

+Whilst Junie is not-deterministic, it’s likely that there will be updates to your `main.py` file as a result of this command.

+**Step 2.
+Build and train a model**

+In the next steps, we will add the machine learning function to the app and try to predict the review rating from the review text.

+Try this prompt: `Create a NLP model to predict ‘Rating’ from ‘Review Text’ using data from the database`

+**Tip**: Install the requirements when notified.

+Try this prompt: `Train and save ml model, provide model evaluation report as text file`

+In my run, I noticed that Junie decided to use the CSV file for model training.
+While that makes sense for now, it will not make sense when we have user input data, so I am going to ask Junie to fix it.

+Try this follow-up prompt: `Use data from the database for train_and_evaluate_model, rerun the training and model evaluation`

+After Junie is done, inspect the report and see if the model achieves good results.

+In my run, the overall accuracy is around 60%, apparently, there is room for improvement.
+Feel free to ask Junie to use or incorporate other NLP models (even pre-trained models) to get better results.
+One such prompt could be:

+`Use a pre-trained sentiment analysis model from Hugging Face in conjunction with our model to improve prediction accuracy`

+**Step 3.
+Adding tests**

+Next, we will add tests and make sure the project has good coverage for the project.

+Try this prompt: `Add appropriate tests for this project`

+Tests should be added.
+However, we want to make sure we have good code coverage.

+Try this follow-up prompt: `make sure test code coverage is > 80% and create coverage report`

+Check the coverage report in the terminal.

+**Step 4.
+Dockerize for production**

+Last, we will prepare a docker image for the deployment of our application.

+Try this prompt: `prepare the project in production in Docker containers`

+Instructions are also added to the `README.md` file after Junie has completed the task.
+Feel free to follow them and test it yourself.

+### Example Three - Jupyter notebook and data exploration

+In this example, we will use Junie to create Jupyter notebooks to do data explorations.
+After that we will create a prediction model and results are visualized in Jupyter notebooks..

+**Step 1.
+Simple data exploration**

+First, create a Jupyter project in PyCharm, [download the Tic-Tac-Toe Game Dataset](https://www.kaggle.com/datasets/anthonytherrien/tic-tac-toe-game-dataset?resource=download) from Kaggle and add the csv file in the data folder.

+Try this Prompt: `Create a Jupyter notebook and perform data exploration with the data inside the csv file in the data folder`

+After Junie has finished, open the new Jupyter notebook that has been created.
+Install the requirements and run the notebook.

+Notice that the generated notebook is using ‘seaborn’, a plotting style that is no longer supported (for all the supported styles, please see here).
+Let’s try using the ‘ggplot’ style instead.

+Try this follow-up prompt: `use 'ggplot' as plt style instead`

+Now run the notebook again and you will see all the data exploration visualizations.

+**Step 2.
+Draw end game board illustration**

+Next we want to draw the game board and illustrate some of the end games documented in the csv file.

+Try this prompt: `In tictactoe_analysis.ipynb, add images to illustrate 10 random tic-tac-toe end game board`

+Do you like the result?
+Here are some follow-up prompts that you could use to improve the visualization:

+- `improve game board images by moving X and O a bit higher`
+- `make the game board black and white for accessibility`

+**Step 3.
+Create a prediction model to win the game**

+Finally, we want to tell Junie to create a model which can help us to win the game.

+Try this prompt: `Create a model to predict the best move for player X and O based on the opponent's previous move`

+The prompt may take some time as Junie is hard at work building the model and running it for tests.
+After that you will see a Jupyter notebook, together with some other files which contain the model and the visualization of the result.
+Feel free to ask Junie to make any improvements.